dreamofwhy/FirstGitPractice/README.md

 5. `git add dataFile.md`

-8. `git commit -m “added an Author!”`
+8. `git commit -m “added an Author”`
 You can customize the commit message in this step

 9. `git push upstream AddAuthors_PUNetID` Push the commits from AddAuthors branch to upstream.